ngocnguyen49/Tableau_Inventory_Sales_management/README.md

-1. Inaccurate Demand Forecasting:
-Problem:
-Many businesses rely on outdated forecasting methods, leading to inaccurate predictions of customer demand.
-This can result in either too much inventory (leading to storage costs and potential obsolescence) or too little inventory (resulting in lost sales and dissatisfied customers).
-Solution:
-Implement more sophisticated forecasting techniques that incorporate historical sales data, seasonal trends, and even external factors like marketing campaigns and economic indicators.
-Consider using inventory management software that can automate forecasting and adjust reorder points based on real-time data.
-2. Lack of Real-Time Inventory Visibility:
-Problem:
-Without real-time visibility into inventory levels across all locations, businesses struggle to fulfill orders accurately and efficiently.
-This can lead to overselling, stockouts, and delays in shipping.
-Solution:
-Invest in inventory management systems that offer real-time tracking of inventory levels, ideally through barcode or RFID technology.
-This allows for better order management, prevents overselling, and helps optimize warehouse operations.
-3. Inefficient Warehouse Operations:
-Problem:
-Manual processes, human error, and outdated systems can lead to inefficiencies in warehouse operations, including inaccurate stock counts, slow picking and packing times, and difficulties managing multiple locations.
-Solution:
-Automate warehouse processes using technology like barcode scanners, mobile devices, and inventory management software.
-Implement systems for cycle counting and regular audits to improve accuracy and reduce errors.
-4. Managing Multi-Channel Inventory:
-Problem:
-Selling through multiple channels (online stores, marketplaces, physical stores) can complicate inventory management, making it harder to track stock levels and fulfill orders accurately.
-Solution:
-Implement a centralized inventory management system that integrates with all sales channels.
-This allows for a single source of truth for inventory data and helps prevent overselling across different platforms.
-5. Dealing with SKU Proliferation:
-Problem:
-As businesses expand their product lines, the number of Stock Keeping Units (SKUs) can grow rapidly, making it more challenging to manage inventory effectively.
-Solution:
-Implement strategies for managing and optimizing the product catalog, potentially through data analysis and categorization.
-Consider using inventory management software that can handle a large number of SKUs and provide tools for product lifecycle management.
-6. Managing Supplier Reliability and Lead Times:
-Problem:
-Disruptions in the supply chain, including delays from suppliers or shortages of raw materials, can significantly impact inventory levels and lead to stockouts.
-Solution:
-Diversify your supplier base, establish strong relationships with key suppliers, and implement strategies for managing lead times effectively.
-Consider using inventory management software that can track lead times and alert you to potential delays.
+# 📊 Inventory Sales Management Dashboard

+## 🧭 Project Goal

+The objective of this project is to **optimize inventory and sales management** by addressing key operational challenges through **interactive data visualization using Tableau**.
+The dashboard leverages historical data and real-time insights to enhance decision-making for supply chain, warehousing, and inventory control.

+---

+## ⚠️ Business Problems and Solutions

+This project focuses on solving six critical inventory and sales-related challenges faced by businesses:

+---

+### 1. 🔍 Inaccurate Demand Forecasting
+**Problem:**
+Businesses often rely on outdated or simplistic forecasting models, resulting in overstocking or understocking.
+This leads to increased holding costs or missed sales opportunities.

+**Solution:**
+The dashboard integrates historical sales data, seasonal patterns, and key metrics to support data-driven forecasting.
+Visual trend lines and filterable time series help managers refine reorder strategies and align stock levels with projected demand.

+---

+### 2. 📦 Lack of Real-Time Inventory Visibility
+**Problem:**
+Without real-time tracking, inventory inconsistencies cause overselling, stockouts, and shipment delays.

+**Solution:**
+This Tableau dashboard simulates real-time tracking with up-to-date views of stock levels across all locations.
+Visual alerts and stock-level heatmaps make it easy to identify low-stock items and take proactive actions.

+---

+### 3. ⚙️ Inefficient Warehouse Operations
+**Problem:**
+Manual errors and non-digitized workflows slow down warehouse efficiency and accuracy.

+**Solution:**
+The dashboard identifies stock discrepancies, highlights slow-moving items, and evaluates picking and packing performance.
+It encourages process automation and supports strategic layout planning to optimize warehouse operations.

+---

+### 4. 🌐 Managing Multi-Channel Inventory
+**Problem:**
+Selling on multiple platforms leads to fragmented inventory data and poor synchronization across channels.

+**Solution:**
+The dashboard consolidates inventory data from various channels into a centralized view.
+It supports better fulfillment decisions and reduces the risk of overselling or underselling across platforms.

+---

+### 5. 🏷️ Dealing with SKU Proliferation
+**Problem:**
+Expanding product lines increases complexity, making it hard to manage stock and analyze performance across numerous SKUs.

+**Solution:**
+The dashboard categorizes SKUs and visualizes their performance, helping businesses focus on high-performing or underperforming products.
+It supports lifecycle management and assists in rationalizing the product portfolio.

+---

+### 6. 🚚 Managing Supplier Reliability and Lead Times
+**Problem:**
+Unreliable suppliers and unpredictable lead times lead to stockouts and missed revenue.

+**Solution:**
+Using Tableau’s analytics, the dashboard tracks supplier lead times and identifies delays.
+This visibility helps build contingency plans and fosters better supplier performance management.

+---

+## 🧾 Key Inventory Columns Explained

+Below are explanations of some critical columns used in the dataset:

+- **Reorder Point:**
+  The stock level at which a new order should be placed to replenish inventory before it runs out.
+Helps prevent stockouts.

+- **Lead Time Days:**
+  The number of days between placing an order with a supplier and receiving the stock.
+Affects when to trigger reorders.

+- **Last Restock Date:**
+  The most recent date when a product was restocked.
+Useful for tracking stock movement and identifying restocking patterns.

+- **Min Order Quantity:**
+  The minimum quantity that can be ordered from a supplier.
+Helps in planning orders to meet supplier requirements.

+- **Entry Date:**
+  The date when a product was first added to the inventory.
+Useful for product lifecycle and age tracking.

+---

+## ✅ Outcomes

+By addressing these challenges, the Tableau dashboard helps businesses:

+- Reduce inventory costs
+- Improve customer satisfaction
+- Streamline warehouse operations
+- Make data-driven procurement and stocking decisions
+- Enhance responsiveness to demand and supply fluctuations